menny/menny.github.io/_posts/2013-12-10-multi_API_level_release.md

 ### API 3 - Android v1.5 ###
 Devices still running Android 1.5 are very [old](http://en.wikipedia.org/wiki/HTC_Dream).
 They are very limited on internal storage, RAM and CPU power.
-I've decided to create a special [build](https://github.com/AnySoftKeyboard/AnySoftKeyboard/tree/API3) for those phones: minimal resources (just MDPI), and removed all code that does not support this API level.
+I've decided to create a special [build](https://github.com/AnySoftKeyboard/AnySoftKeyboard/tree/API3) for those phones: minimal resources (just MDPI), just ARM jni, and removed all code that does not support this API level.
 I was able to reduce the size of the APK from 3.2MB to 2.1MB, which is very helpful for owners of those devices.

 This is the _AndroidManifest_ file for this build: